zhangyuiris/3-ways-to-mix-video-tracks-with-javascript/README_en-us.md

 Click to visit [Demo](https://mix-video-tracks.vercel.app/1_Canvas.html).

-# Scheme 2: OffScreenCanvas + Worker communication video frame
+# Option 2: OffScreenCanvas + Worker communication video frame

 `OffscreenCanvas` provides a `Canvas` object that can be rendered offscreen.
 It works in both `window` and `Web Worker` environments.
 It is an experimental new feature, mainly used to improve the rendering performance and experience of Canvas 2D/3D drawing applications and H5 games.